Rayyanbaig1243/web-scraping-using-python-/README.md

 ## Note:
 Sometines this will make an array length mis match problem beacuse of dynamic new pages. we need to re-run the script till we won,t get any error.
-Aslo, it prints some suggestion when other problem occures with loading the page on web.
+Aslo, it prints some suggestion when other problem occures with loading the webpage.

 ### Thank you for reading.